elliotwoods/DynamixelSDKSharp/README.md

 ```

 ## Features

 * Automatically detect Ports
 * Automatically detect Servos
 * Ports are threaded safely
-* Register address tables can be defined in JSON
+* Register address tables can be defined in JSON (we don't need to hard-code address tables for each servo)
-* Dispatcher sample application provides REST API (e.g. can control Servos from remote devices)
+* DynamixelREST sample application provides REST API (e.g. can control Servos from remote devices)

 ## Classes